-In this course, the participant will be guided through the Church's law and practice relative to marriage cases so that after satisfactorily completing the course and successfully completing an internship, the student might be certified as a procurator/advocate for the Tribunal, able effectively to assist those seeking help with marriage cases at the parish level.
+In this course, the participant will be guided through the Church's law and practice relative to marriage cases.
+Participants who earn a "B" or better with written approval and recommendation from their pastor will be certified as a procurator/advocate for the Tribunal.
+They will be able to effectively assist those seeking help with marriage cases assigned to them by their pastor.
+This course is typically offered every spring semester at rotating campuses and is limited to 25 participants.